 Despite this, logging and forest clearance have led to a major decline in the number of Taiwania tree individuals in recent decades.
 Poor regeneration also contributes to the vulnerability of the tree.

 Protection of the wild trees is essential, but there is also a need to reinforce these populations with nursery grown trees.
-The Global Trees Campaign has been working on Taiwania and other Vietnamese conifer species since 2005, and in 2007 helped establish the Conifer Conservation Centre (CCC) and a number of tree nurseries in north Vietnam.
+The Global Trees Campaign has been working on Taiwania and other Vietnamese conifer species since 2005, and in 2007 helped establish the Conifer Conservation Centre (CCC) and a number of tree nurseries in northern Vietnam.

 Taiwania tree seedlings have been successfully grown in these nurseries and, with the help of local communities, used to reinforce the wild populations of the tree.
 In addition to reinforcement, all known wild trees have been measured and tagged for monitoring purposes.